getdnsapi/getdns-java-bindings/README.md

 #getdns-java-bindings
-getdns java bindings.
 This is an early version with limited testing and validation.
 This has been tested on CentOS 6.3 64-bit.

 ##External dependencies
 This has been built and tested with Java 1.7 and 1.8